kevindigo/quests-of-zeus/backlog.md

 - action: spend a die to heal
 - round: end of round, roll Titan die
 - turn: if too many injuries, skip and heal
+- During fight, bad roll causes injury
-- Shrine reward: Heal injuries
+- Shrine quest reward: Heal injuries
   - Any reason not to pick random color from among "most"?

 == Gods ==